GeoCat/odoo/email_templates/README.md

 This is why we created our own layout templates, which are installed by the GeoCat Customization module as a **full replacement** of the Odoo mail layout templates.
 See `geocat/data/mail_templates_email_layouts.xml`.

-The `lib/utils.py` module then provides some methods to explicitly map Odoo templates to our templates as follows:
+The `lib/utils.py` module provides some methods to explicitly map Odoo templates to GeoCat-branded alternative templates as follows:

 | Odoo template name                                        | GeoCat template name                                       |
 |-----------------------------------------------------------|------------------------------------------------------------|